 The over-engineered motor provides vanishingly low wow & flutter and very low rumble.
 This lowers the noise floor, enhances dynamics and improves realism with acoustic instruments.
 The longer tonearm lowers tracking distortion when compared with regular 9-inch arms.

-Seriously, nothing new for sensible money can touch the performance of a well set up KD-600 or KD-650, especially not with an FR-1 or similar high-performance cartridge.
+Seriously, nothing new for sensible money can touch the performance of a well set up KD-600 or KD-650, especially with an FR-1 or similar high-performance cartridge.
 For example, the KD-650 is definitely a better turntable than Technics’ new SL-1200GR, and that sells for $5000 AUD…

 This is 15kg of pure, unadulterated Japanese engineering, the sort that makes other manufacturers who can’t build arm height adjustment into their decks say “arm height adjustment isn’t important.”
 Yeah right!

-So, if you’re looking for an amazing vintage deck, or are perhaps stepping up from a belt-drive or lesser direct-drive and don’t have the many thousands of dollars needed to attain this level of performance in a new deck, I strongly suggest a Kenwood KD-600 or KD-650.
+If you’re looking for an amazing vintage deck, or are perhaps stepping up from a belt-drive or lesser direct-drive and don’t have the many thousands of dollars needed to attain this level of performance in a new deck, I strongly suggest a Kenwood KD-600 or KD-650.

 Of course, if you’d like Liquid Audio to repair or service your KD-600 or KD-650, you need only contact me to book an appointment.